HyperTesto/hypertesto.me/content/blog/2025/11/from-0-to-30k-ep2/index.en.md

 ---
-title: "From 0 to 30k - Numbers"
+title: "From 0 to 30K - Numbers"
 date: 2025-11-06T17:51:32+01:00
+description: "A theoretical journey of distributed systems through the lens of Star Citizen"
-draft: true
+draft: false
-description: ""
-tags: ""
-categories: ""
+categories:
+- gaming
+tags:
+- star citizen
+- networks
+- simulations
+series:
+- From 0 to 30K
 authors: "hypertesto"
 ---
-*"Numbers are like stars: infinite in theory, but you only see a handful at a time"* — unless you’re a compiler, then you see every single bit.
+> Numbers are like stars: infinite in theory, but you only see a handful at a time

-Welcome back, spacers!
-In the previous post we untangled latency, jitter, and bandwidth—the invisible forces that make your ship wobble like a caffeinated asteroid.

-**Why go back to basics?**
-Numbers are the *foundation* of every piece of software we’ll ever discuss.
-Whether we later talk about procedural planet generation, AI path‑finding, or network synchronization, each of those systems ultimately manipulates integers, floating‑point values, or fixed‑point approximations.
-By mastering how a computer stores and manages numbers now, you’ll have the mental toolbox needed for every future (or optional) deep‑dive we might take.

-> TL;DR
-> - Integers: A fixed number of bits gives a hard ceiling (e.g., a signed 32‑bit int tops out at 2 147 483 647).
-Once you hit that limit you get overflow, which shows up as sudden “negative” values or wrapped counters.
-> - Floating‑point numbers: Even though they can represent astronomically large magnitudes, they store values as approximations (sign + exponent + mantissa).
-The spacing between representable numbers grows with size, so rounding errors and jitter appear—especially when many small operations accumulate.
-Together, these finite‑bit realities explain the tiny glitches you notice while piloting your ship.
----
+Welcome to Episode 2 of the “Computer‑Science‑through‑Star Citizen” series.
+After dissecting latency, jitter, and bandwidth in the first post, we now turn to the **foundation of every computation** – how a computer actually stores numbers.
+Whether you’re tracking a ship’s velocity, calculating shield regeneration, or tallying in‑game credits, the underlying numeric representation dictates what’s possible, what can go wrong, and how much bandwidth you’ll burn.
+Mastering these basics will give you the mental toolkit for every deeper dive we’ll take later (procedural planets, AI path‑finding, network sync, you name it).

 ## Integer Basics